seydx/camera.ui/README.md

 This makes it possible to analyze every movement before this is stored or sent as a notification.

 To use image rekognition, you need to set up a AWS account with an IAM user.
 More Infos: [AWS Image Rekognition](https://aws.amazon.com/rekognition/?nc1=h_ls&blog-cards.sort-by=item.additionalFields.createdDate&blog-cards.sort-order=desc)

+## Notifications

+camera.ui supports numerous notification options.
+Each of them can be conveniently set via the interface.

+Since push notifications only work conditionally for websites (see PWA), you can easily work around this via third-party providers.

+These would be e.g.

+- Telegram
+- Webhook
+- Alexa
+- Third party providers that support Alexa

+Via Telegram, you even have the option to send picture or video along with text messages.

 ## PWA